Leadership and System Development Programmes

 The generators of need are now complex and interrelated.
 No one organisation can either meet need or solve social problems.
 Leaders are finding themselves in a new world of peer-based collaboration and interdependency.

 Two years, part-time leadership programme.
-Workshops take place at LSBU and Royal College of GPs.

 Leaders of Health and Social Care, community leaders who come to the Masters with a local social change programme which forms the application work.